dannynotsmart/DannyVideoCompressor/README.md

 If you have feedback, I would greatly appreciate it!
 Please create a issue for your feedback.

 If you would like to message me personally for any questions or such, my Discord username is @`applicationprogramminginterface` (sus).
 To have mutual servers, you can join `discord.gg/python`, `discord.gg/dpy`, or `discord.gg/csharp`.

+## Features List
+- Select any video file with these extensions: `.mp4;.avi;.mkv;.wmv` to compress.
+- Select any folder to save compressed video to.
+- Select compression size of 8MB, 25MB, 50MB, 100MB.

 ## Expected Features
 - Select specific compression size